JannikNickel/SerialMonitor/README.md

 - Data sent by the serial device has to be in ASCII character format.
 The monitor reads data line by line to separate entries.
 - To send multiple values for each entry, values have to be separated by ','
 - Variable value counts for entries are not supported!
+- Lines that can not be parsed are still printed to the console/terminal
 - Plots are read only while data is being read.
 When paused, the graphs can be dragged with `LMB` and zoomed with `Ctrl` + `Mouse wheel`.
 - Pausing will not suspend data reading!
 Only displaying is paused and the read values are discarded.
 After continuing, there will be a gap in the displayed data.